Looking for ideas of what to do in Cabo San Lucas, better known as Los Cabos in Mexico? Here is what I got up to a few years ago.

 A girls weekend in Los Cabos, in Mexico did sound like a great idea.
-But to be perfectly honest, my previous Mexican experiences were far from fantastic – but there was something very appealing about Los Cabos, in the Southern tip of the Baja California peninsula.
+But to be perfectly honest, my previous Mexican experiences were far from fantastic – but there was something very appealing about Cabo San Lucas, or just ‘Cabo’, in the Southern tip of the Baja California peninsula.
 Blame Jennifer Aniston and Chelsea Handler, if you must.

 A girls trip is always a special occasion – and every special occasion deserves a fab hotel!
-The Bahia Hotel & Beach Club, in Cabo San Lucas, were our gracious hosts during our stay, and let me tell you – what a cool property!
-Cabo San Lucas has great hotels, but it was great to experience something different – i.e. not one of the usual suspects.
-I love a boutique hotel and the Bahia was just perfect for us.
-Why?
-It was trendy, it had a very cool vibe (the bar and restaurant were incredible), the pool had no scene (which is something I personally really appreciate).
+The Bahia Hotel & Beach Club, in Cabo San Lucas, were our gracious hosts during our stay.
+Cabo San Lucas has great hotels, but it was great to experience something different – i.e. something a bit more boutique and actually casual.
 The downside?
 No sea views (but only 1 block from Medano Beach) and a website that does not do it any justice…

 Up bright and early, and after my first Mexican breakfast, it was time to go to the beach, and try something completely new.
 SUP.
 Yes, you heard it right – Stand Up Paddling.
 You probably know by know that Mrs. O isn’t “particularly” sporty, but I had to try it.
 And I did.